amitxv/PC-Tuning/docs/physical-setup.md

     - If you are comfortable flashing an unlocked BIOS and your motherboard has working BIOS flashback capability, see the [UEFI-Editor](https://github.com/BoringBoredom/UEFI-Editor#usage-guide) syntax.
 Otherwise, you can configure what is already accessible then use [GRUB](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) or SCEWIN to change the hidden settings

-- Consider disabling [Hyper-Threading/Simultaneous Multithreading](https://en.wikipedia.org/wiki/Hyper-threading) if you have enough cores for your real-time application.
-This feature is beneficial for highly threaded operations such as encoding, compiling and rendering however using multiple execution threads per core requires resource sharing and is a potential [source of system latency and jitter](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html).
-Other drawbacks include limited overclocking potential due to increased temperatures
+- Disable [Hyper-Threading/Simultaneous Multithreading](https://en.wikipedia.org/wiki/Hyper-threading) if you have enough cores for your real-time application.
+This feature is beneficial for highly threaded operations such as encoding, compiling and rendering however using multiple execution threads per core increases contention on processor resources and is a potential [source of system latency and jitter](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html).
+[Disabling HT/SMT has the additional benefit of doubling (in case of 2-way SMT) the effective L1 and L2 cache available to a thread](https://rigtorp.se/low-latency-guide) and increased overclocking potential due to lower temperatures

 - Limit C-States, P-States and S-States to the minimum or disable them completely.
 It is a source of jitter due to the process of state transition